-The Department of Administration and Finance has responsibility for fiscal matters regarding grant and contract awards.
+The Business Office has responsibility for fiscal matters regarding grant and contract awards.
 After the award is reviewed and processed by the Office of Sponsored Programs, the Department of Finance establishes the sponsored program account (see Section V, A) and forwards information pertinent to the fiscal management of the sponsored program to the Principal Investigator.
 Principal Investigators are provided with monthly expenditure sheets reflecting monthly and cumulative expenditures and encumbrances on a University fiscal year basis (July 1 - June 30).